 Humanities (RE, History, Geography, ECO)

-At Briar Hill Primary School, we explore Buddhism, Hinduism, Taoism, Christianity, Islam and Judaism.
+At Briar Hill Primary School, we explore Buddhism, Hinduism, Sikhism, Christianity, Islam and Judaism.
 There are also opportunities for our pupils to study other religions where they relate to class topic work in other curriculum areas such as history, geography and art.
 The curriculum is based around developing an awareness of other faiths and cultures in the community in which we live.

 As a result of the accumulation of essential knowledge pupils’ cultural capital and historical disciplines will be substantial and will provide a secure foundation that will enable them to succeed in the next stage of their education.